hieutdle/hieutdle.gitbook.io/books/learning-go-idiomatic-approach.md

 ```

 Situations within functions where you should avoid :=:
-* When initializing a variable to its zero value, use var x int.
+* When initializing a variable to its zero value, use `var x int`.
 This makes it clear
   that the zero value is intended.
-* When assigning an untyped constant or a literal to a variable and the default type
-  for the constant or literal isn’t the type you want for the variable, use the long var
-  form with the type specified.
-While it is legal to use a type conversion to specify
+* While it is legal to use a type conversion to specify
-  the type of the value and use := to write x := byte(20), it is idiomatic to write
+  the type of the value and use := to write `x := byte(20)`, it is idiomatic to write
   `var x byte = 20`

 ### Typed and Untyped Constants
 Constants can be typed or untyped.
-An untyped constant works exactly like a literal;
-it has no type of its own, but does have a default type that is used when no other type
-can be inferred.
 All of the following assignments are legal:

 ````go